 Children in the reception class work towards the Early Learning Goals by means of the Foundation Stage Curriculum.
 We provide parental workshops throughout the year to share with you strategies to help children at home.
-Regular opportunities are provided for parents to visit school, for example, 'Stay and Play' which proved to be a huge success.
-We have recently acquired Seesaw (Jan 18) an online App which enhances learning and communication at home and school.
+Regular opportunities are provided for parents to visit school, for example, 'Stay and Play' which is a huge success.
+We use Tapestry, an online App, which enhances learning and communication at home and school.

 Key Stage 1 and 2: